timglabisch/timglabisch.github.io/_posts/2015-07-25-deleteable-package-structure.md

 ### Public / Private / Tagged Services
 It's totally fine if the `Project Package` defines `Public Services` and `Private Services`.
 This is useful if the logic behind the service is quite easy and specific to the project.
-For further reading, study the Public / Private Service Part of the packages, the restrictions are the same.
+For further reading, study the Public / Private Service Part of the `Packages`, the restrictions are the same.

 ### Tips